 “Equipment (see Directive 2014/34/EC2) means electrical or non-electrical machines, apparatus, fixed or mobile devices, control components and instrumentation thereof and detection or prevention systems which, separately or jointly, are intended for the generation, transfer, storage, measurement, control and conversion of energy and/or the processing of material and which are capable of causing an explosion through their own potential sources of ignition.

-Equipment and objects which are assigned a UN number and transported as cargo are not included;”.
+Equipment and articles which are assigned a UN number and transported as cargo are not included;”.

-“Equipment intended for use in explosion danger areas means electrical and non-electrical equipment where measures are taken to prevent the equipment’s own ignition sources becoming effective.
+“Equipment intended for use in explosion hazardous areas means electrical and non-electrical equipment where measures are taken to prevent the equipment’s own ignition sources becoming effective.
 Such equipment shall comply with the requirements for use within the respective zone.
 It shall be tested according to the type of protection and evidence of compliance with the applicable requirements (e.g., conformity assessment procedure according to Directive 2014/34/EC,2 the IECEx-System,5 ECE/TRADE/3913 or at least equivalent) shall be supplied;”.

-“Equipment category (see Directive 2014/34 EC2) means the classification of equipment to be used within explosion danger areas determining the requisite level of protection to be ensured.
+“Equipment category (see Directive 2014/34 EC2) means the classification of equipment to be used within explosion hazardous areas determining the requisite level of protection to be ensured.

 Equipment category 1 comprises equipment designed to be capable of functioning in conformity with the operational parameters established by the manufacturer and ensuring a very high level of protection.